 Here are a few tips:

-Steps you can take include communicating with your customers to uncover issues.
+- One way to get started in that direction is communicating with customers to uncover issues.
 This feedback can be incorporated into your customer success plans and support initiatives, as well as used to proactively solve common problems before they become larger issues.

 Deep analysis and understanding of churn will likely lead to: